ronnyli/headless-ib-gateway-installation-ubuntu-server/README.md

 ```

 #### `~/ibcontroller.paper/IBControllerGatewayStart.sh`
+On your remote server, edit `~/ibcontroller.paper/IBControllerGatewayStart.sh` as indicated below.
-ONLY modify the top part of the file as indicated.
+You should ONLY modify the top part of the file.
 ```shell
 TWS_MAJOR_VRSN=967
 IBC_INI=/root/ibcontroller.paper/IBController.ini